forestgrape/coronavirus/index.md

 <p id=public-advice>-----</p>

 ## Public Suggestions, Advices and Thoughts
 Do NOT take Covid-19 lightly: it can be very serious in the short-term and whether there are possible long-term effects is unknown.
-But no reason to panic neither unlike viruses we've got a mind.
-It's just time to act mindfully and keep that.
+But no reason to panic neither unlike viruses we've got a mind and better communication.
+Time to act mindfully and work together.

 - The coronavirus transmission can be smoke-like.
 A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue, smoke travel to the next floor.
 For Covid-19 this means in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in <strong>all</strong> rooms is important.